Force over Distance: Chapter 14

 “They're hers.”
 Rush said.
 “She insists on giving them to me at intervals, even though I keep informing her that intermittent power bars do not stand between me and starvation.”

-Young raised his eyebrows, surprised that there was anything about TJ that Rush would know but he wouldn't, wondering how active a role TJ had played in keeping Rush on his feet for the past two years, wondering what Rush's caloric intake generally ran, wondering why TJ had been carrying chocolate covered power bars with her when she'd had perfectly good SGC power bars in excess, wondering whether he really remembered what chocolate tasted like.
+Young raised his eyebrows, surprised that there was anything about TJ that Rush would know but he wouldn't, wondering how active a role TJ had played in keeping Rush on his feet for the past two years, wondering what Rush's caloric intake generally ran, wondering why TJ had been carrying chocolate-covered power bars with her when she'd had perfectly good SGC power bars in excess, wondering whether he really remembered what chocolate tasted like.

 “Now you're ruining my moment.”
-Young said.

-He bit down through small, crunchy, synthesized beads that tasted vaguely like oats and almonds and peanuts and, god help him, heart-breakingly familiar, safe, Earth-based preservatives before he hit the chocolate, which was waxy and brittle and so fucking sweet that it was painful.
+He bit down through small, crunchy, synthesized beads that tasted like oats and almonds and peanuts and, god help him, heart-breakingly familiar, safe, Earth-based preservatives before he hit the chocolate, which was waxy and brittle and so fucking sweet that it was painful.

-“Oh my god.”
-Young shut his eyes.
 He chewed, swallowed, and tried to fix the entire experience in his memory.
-It was the best thing he’d tasted in years.
-Literally.

 “Oh give it a rest,” Young said.
 “You've been eating these the whole time.”